 My wife shoots the Apprentice III, and loves it.
 Either model can be had in several different color variations, including pink.
 The Apprentice III is sold in package form, with sights, a rest, quiver, peep, and loop at Cabela's.

 PSE Stinger 3G

 While the Stinger 3G from PSE doesn't have quite the range of adjustments as the Bear or the Diamond (and costs a little more), its performance makes it perfect for the new archer who is serious about chasing whitetails.
 It isn't the cheapest nor the most expensive bow from PSE, but the Stinger is probably the darling of the PSE lineup.

 It's available in three levels of draw weight adjustment; 30-50 pounds, 40-60 pounds or 50-70, and the draw length can be adjusted from 30.5 inches all the way down to 25.5 inches without a bow press.
 It's fast, forgiving, quiet, extremely accurate, and very reasonably priced.

-After several years of owning and shooting it, I’ve never been disappointed with the Stinger’s performance.
+After several years of owning and shooting it, I've never been disappointed with the Stinger's performance.
 The Stinger 3G is available as a package that includes a sight, a Whisker Biscuit rest, a stabilizer (not include with the other bows), a quiver, a peep sight, a string loop, and a PSE neoprene sling.
-Buy one from Cabela’s.
+You can usually find them at Cabela's.

 2. The Arrows